OctahedronBR/cotopaxi-core/documentation/core.md

 Log log = new Log(SomeClass.class);
 </pre>

+The avaliable log levels are _debug_, _info_, _warning_, _error_.
 You can check it out more on the documentation [link].
 It’s just something available on framework that you can use or not.